ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - Type in a query and display a list of 5 books matching that query.

-* Each item in the list should include the book's author, title, and publishing company.
+- Each item in the list should include the book's author, title, and publishing company. [x]
-  A user should be able to select a book from the five displayed to save to a “Reading List” View a “Reading List” with all the books the user has selected from their queries -- this is a local reading list and not tied to Google Books’s account features.
+- A user should be able to select a book from the five displayed to save to a “Reading List” [x]
+- View a “Reading List” with all the books the user has selected from their queries [x]
+- this is a local reading list and not tied to Google Books’s account features.[ ]

+# How to use this CLI application :

 # TIMELINE